gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **CLI Arg**: `--terragrunt-fail-on-state-bucket-creation`
 **Environment Variable**: `TERRAGRUNT_FAIL_ON_STATE_BUCKET_CREATION` (set to `true`)

-When this flag is set, Terragrunt will wait for execution if it is required to create the remote state bucket.
+When this flag is set, Terragrunt will fail and exit if it is necessary to create the remote state bucket.

 ### terragrunt-disable-bucket-update